SerCom-KC/cartoon-network-schedule/next-showings.md

 06:30PM Teen Titans Go! - Flashback
 07:00PM Craig of the Creek - The Invitation
 07:15PM We Bare Bears - The Audition
-07:30PM We Bare Bears - Yuri and the Bear; Crowbar Jones
+07:30PM We Bare Bears - Crowbar Jones; Yuri and the Bear

 ### Friday, July 13th
 06:00AM Steven Universe - Cry for Help
 06:15AM Ben 10 - Xingo's Back
 06:30AM The Amazing World of Gumball - The Curse; The Car
 07:00AM Craig of the Creek - Vulture's Nest
+07:15AM The Amazing World of Gumball - The Vision
+07:30AM The Amazing World of Gumball - The Code; The Choices
 08:00AM Craig of the Creek - Kelsey Quest
 08:15AM Teen Titans Go! - Fish Water
 08:30AM Teen Titans Go! - TV Knight; BBSFBDAY!